-- The Load/The Millstone: On occasion, though Brain's plans tend to fall apart without outside help.
+- On occasion, though Brain's plans tend to fall apart without outside help.
 Early on in the Animaniacs segments, he tended to be the latter far more often; by the time of the series, he's rarely even The Load.

-- Brain at one point makes a calculation that it's always Pinky's fault that his schemes fail, so he uses an intelligence-enhancing device to make Pinky smarter.
+- Brain at one point makes a calculation that shows it's always through Pinky's idiocy that his schemes fail, so he uses an intelligence-enhancing device to make Pinky smarter.
 Pinky uses this newfound intellect to point out that it's Brain's nonsensical plans that are doomed to fail in the first place.

 - Minion with an F in Evil: He's just too ditzy and sweethearted to realize that hanging around someone who wants to Take Over the World doesn't put you on the side of good.

 - Morality Pet: On the rare occasions Brain's megalomania gets the better of him.